Jucodez/Quantium-Data-Analytics-Job-Simulation/README.md

 ## Task 3: Analytics and commercial application

 This task involved preparing a presentation slide for the client with regard to the analysis carried out in tasks 1 and 2.
 This slide would help to present key insights discovered.

+## Insights

+### Task 1

+1. The top 3 customer segments responsible for sales are:
+- budget older families
+- mainstream retirees
+- mainstream young singles and couples
+2. The number of customers is the driver of sales in the mainstream retirees and mainstream young singles/couples segments.
+3. The number of chips purchased per customer is the driver of sales in the budget older families segments.

+### Task 2

+1. With stores 77, 86, and 88 as trial stores, stores 233, 155, and 237 were selected as control stores, respectively.
+2. The experimental store layout positively affected the performance of stores 77 and 88, but this was not the case for store 86.